 System Each disk will allocate a certain space to store about 400,000 logs.
-When logs the log disk is full, logs that exceed the period will be overwritten.
+When logs Default are full, old logs will be overwritten.
+Custom You can set Log Storage Period and allocate Log Disk for log storage.
+When the log disk is full, logs that exceed the period will be overwritten.